doigiee/JoshuaDoig_T1A3/README.md

 Basically finished a fleshed out working porgram still some debugging to do will be updating flowchart a little bit as im rethinking it and will add more classes imports to main if possible. youtube and powerpoint will need to be made in next couple of days as im working on sunday.

 # Day 9 FRIDAY
+Shuffling things around and trying to fix last bugs and get a 100% working simple program so that tommorow can be soley for recording youtube and powerpoint and submitting file as Sunday I have work.

 # Day 10 SATURDAY